 When you order a dedicated server, an entirely physical machine is available to accommodate your projects only at least this is one definition but companies have redefined this meaning over time but we will focus on the first for now.

-Larger websites frequently use more resources, including bandwidth and server processors that cannot supplied by the shared hosting platform.
+Larger websites frequently use more resources, including bandwidth and server processors that cannot be supplied by the shared hosting platform.
 Dedicated hosting’s primary benefits and drawbacks come from these characteristics:

 2: Availability: Availability is not as reliable as a VPS because it impacts your server with any hardware issue.
-If any problem occurs, it will affect your hosting for some time, and the server cannot shifted because a physical server requires diagnosis by a real person should remote access go down.
+If any problem occurs, it will affect your hosting for some time, and the server cannot be shifted because a physical server requires diagnosis by a real person should remote access go down.

 3: Flexibility: Because the server is hardware-dependent, resources can not be altered without lengthy downtime to satisfy your requirements.
 You get what you ordered.
 For instance, you need to purchase RAM modules and have them installed by a technician if you want to modify the server setup and need more RAM.
-The server must switched off during this moment.
+The server must be switched off during this moment.
 This implies that during this moment, not all of your facilities will be accessible.
 Moreover, the hardware gets older over time, and you will have to replace the server with a newer model in a few years. so scaling is a big limitation when it comes to a physical server running your production services.

 CloudSurph services for both VPS and dedicated hosting